Make Your Own Imitation Vellum Or Parchment Paper.

 By applying the shellac lacquer we have changed the characteristics of the paper dramatically.

-It is stiff and handles in the same way as a genuine vellum.
+It is stiff and handles in the same way as a genuine parchment.

 All materials are available from the gold leaf supplies page.